 The City has adopted a Public Facilities Plan for all lands within the Urban Growth Boundary in accordance with the Statewide Goals and administrative rule (OAR Chapter 660, Division 11).
-The City and County do hereby agree that this plan, known as the "Albany Public Facilities Plan" and which on the date of this agreement is incorporated and adopted by reference herein shall be the prevailing guide for the planning and improvement of all public facilities identified therein.
-Furthermore, the City and County agree that the Albany Public Facilities Plan, in as much as it affects portions of Linn County, may only be amended by mutual consent of both parties.
-In addition, the City and County may enter into a separate intergovernmental agreement to more particularly define the roles and responsibilities of each party for the planning, development, and management of public facilities within the Linn County portion of the Urban Growth Boundary.
+This plan includes facility elements prepared by both the City of Albany and Benton County.
+The City and County do hereby agree that this plan, known as the "Albany Public Facilities Plan" and which on the date of this agreement is incorporated and adopted by reference herein, shall be the prevailing guide for the planning and improvement of all public facilities identified therein.
+Furthermore, the City and County agree that the Albany Public Facilities Plan, in as much as it affects portions of Benton County, may only be amended by mutual consent of both parties.
+In addition, the City and County may enter into a separate intergovernmental agreement to more particularly define the roles and responsibilities of each party for the planning and management of any portion of the public facilities system in North Albany.